kingkung2016/BIDANet/README.md

 ****

 ## Saliency maps
-  - The saliency maps can be approached in [Baidu Cloud](https://pan.baidu.com/s/1QxkdwtYWG_ARP7qQoTBA4g) (fetach code is cmin).
+  - The saliency maps can be approached in [Baidu Cloud](https://pan.baidu.com/s/1hiyfxwcX0XOhR3n0Kgv5Kw) (fetach code is bida).
 Note that all testing results are provided not only including those listed in the paper.
 ****

 ## Evaluation tools